-Description of resolution Quorum Type of majority Permanent delegation of delegable powers to the Two-thirds of the Board Two-thirds of the Board Executive Committee, the Chairman or the Managing members must be present or members Directors and the appointment of the Directors who represented at the meeting will hold such posts.
-OTHER RESOLUTIONS (SEE NOTE)
+Description of resolution Quorum Type of majority Permanent delegation of delegable powers to the Executive Committee, the Chairman or the Managing Directors and the appointment of the Directors who will hold such posts.
+OTHER RESOLUTIONS (SEE NOTE) Two-thirds of the Board members must be present or represented at the meeting Two-thirds of the Board members

-NOTE: All other resolutions of the Board of Directors require an absolute majority of the members.
+All other resolutions of the Board of Directors require an absolute majority of the members.